Walking Holidays in Scotland

 The Great Glen Way is a 73 mile coast to coast path from Fort William on the Atlantic west coast to Inverness on the North Sea.
 The trail follows the natural geological fault line running through the Great Glen, also known as Glen Albyn or Glen Mor.

 The walk begins at Fort William, in the shadow of Britain’s highest mountain, Ben Nevis.
 From there the Great Glen Way waves goodbye to Loch Linnhe and heads north on the Caledonian Canal past Neptune’s Staircase and on to Gairlochy before journeying along the banks of Loch Lochy, Loch Oich and Loch Ness, famous for its mythical monster.
-The Way leaves Loch Ness as it travels through the ancient Abriachan woodland, home to pine martens, red squirrels and golden eagles, before joining the River Ness to reach Inverness Castle and the end of the trail.
+The trail leaves Loch Ness as it winds through the ancient Abriachan woodland, home to pine martens, red squirrels and golden eagles, before joining the River Ness to reach Inverness Castle and the end of the trail.

-With its good way marking, this is a relatively easy, and predominantly low level route along canal towpaths and enchanting forest tracks, providing great views of the lochs of the Great Glen and fine panoramas of the surrounding mountains.
+With its good waymarking, this is a relatively easy and predominantly low level route along canal towpaths and enchanting forest tracks, providing great views of the lochs of the Great Glen and fine panoramas of the surrounding mountains.
 The castles and forts along the trail provide a glimpse into Scotland’s rich history and culture.

 Length